-To protect the health of others, individuals should not physically come to campus for 14 days.
-Once the 14 days have passed without illness and you can return to campus, all employees are required each day to take their temperature and complete the self-assessment via the RebelSafe app or the CDC Coronavirus Self-Checker before coming to work.
+All employees are required each day to take their temperature and complete the self-assessment via the RebelSafe app or the CDC Coronavirus Self-Checker before coming to work.

 If you are planning to travel to an international destination, be aware you may face unpredictable circumstances, travel restrictions, challenges returning home or accessing health care while abroad.
 U.S. citizens are encouraged to register for the Smart Traveler Enrollment Program (STEP), a free service to allow U.S. citizens and nationals that provides important information from the nearest embassy about safety conditions in your destination country.
 Registration allows you to be easily located by embassy personnel in the event of an emergency.